Carbon and Modernizing C++ with Chandler Carruth - Software Engineering Daily

 Carbon and Modernizing C++ with Chandler Carruth – Software Engineering Daily

-Carbon is a programming language created by Google to succeed C++, aiming to enhance modern safety features while ensuring high performance.
-It offers smooth interoperability with C++ and addresses issues like slow compilation times and lack of memory safety.
-Carbon introduces a more readable syntax, improved generics, and automatic memory management while maintaining low-level control.
+Carbon is a programming language created by Google to succeed C++, focusing on modern safety features while retaining high performance.
+It’s built for seamless C++ interoperability and aims to overcome C++ limitations like slow compilation and lack of memory safety.
+Carbon introduces features like a more readable syntax, enhanced generics, and automatic memory management while allowing low-level control.

-Chandler Carruth, the creator of Carbon, leads the C++, C Lang, and LLVM teams at Google, and has contributed to Google’s distributed build system.
-In this episode, he joins Kevin Ball to discuss Carbon and the future of the language.
+Chandler Carruth, who leads the C++, C Lang, and LLVM teams at Google, is the creator of Carbon.
+He also contributed to Google’s distributed build system.
+He discusses Carbon and its future with Kevin Ball in this episode.

-Kevin Ball, or KBall, is the vice president of engineering at Mento and an independent coach for engineers and engineering leaders.
-He co-founded and served as CTO for two companies, founded the San Diego JavaScript meetup, and leads the AI inaction discussion group through Latent Space.
+Kevin Ball, or KBall, is the VP of engineering at Mento and an independent coach.
+He co-founded and served as CTO for two companies, started the San Diego JavaScript meetup, and organizes the AI inaction discussion group through Latent Space.

 You might also like